SomniferousWallaby/LLMInABox/readme.md

 ## Features

-* Chat interface using HTML, CSS, and JavaScript.
+* Chat interface using HTML, and JavaScript.
 * Flask backend to handle communication with the Ollama server.
 * Dockerized setup for easy deployment and portability.
 * GPU acceleration support for improved performance.